 The Facilities Rental Coordinator serves as the initial point of contact regarding weddings at Rosemont College.
 Inquiries should be made 12 to 18 months before your requested date.
 To inquire about your eligibility to be married at Rosemont College and to set up an on-campus appointment, please complete the Wedding Request Rental Form.

 Q: Who can be married at Rosemont College?

-- Rosemont College alumni of the Undergraduate College and Schools of Graduate and Professional Studies
+- Rosemont College alumni of the Undergraduate College and School of Graduate and Professional Studies

-- Rosemont School of the Holy Child Alumni
+- Alumni of Holy Child School at Rosemont